Medically reviewed by Vicky Davis, FNP

 Because of DHEA’s effects on testosterone levels, it’s listed as a banned substance by the World Anti-Doping Agency.

 Pregnenolone.
 Pregnenolone is also a precursor hormone that’s used by your body to create testosterone, estrogen and other hormones.
 It’s often marketed for its supposed ability to increase other hormone levels, although research on this topic is mixed.

 Yohimbe.
 Yohimbe is a natural ingredient made from the bark of a tree native to central and western Africa.
 It contains the ingredient yohimbine, which is often promoted as an athletic performance booster.

-Currently, there isn’t enough research to show that yohimbe is helpful for treating ED or improving athletic performance.
+This ingredient has been associated with several side effects, such as heart attacks and seizures.
+Currently, there isn’t enough scientific research to show that yohimbe is helpful for treating ED or improving athletic performance.